ujwalx23/wanderlust_adventures/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/392c1027-6a51-470b-8116-027df6f141e1) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes it is!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.